Almond milk is one of the most popular non-dairy milk alternatives but unfortunately, it can curdle.

 To understand how to prevent it, you first need to understand why it happens in the first place.

-There are a few explanations for why almond milk creamer curdles in coffee, including:
+There are a few reasons why almond nut milk creamer curdles in coffee, including:

-If you’re drinking hot coffee and use almond milk directly from the fridge, the temperature difference can cause curdling.
+If you’re drinking piping hot coffee and use almond nut milk directly from the fridge, the big temperature difference can cause curdling.

-This is because the chemical structures of almond milk's proteins break down faster and easier than those in dairy milk, and high heat can cause the protein structure of your almond milk to fall apart and separate, AKA, curdle.
+This is because the chemical structures of almond milk's proteins break down faster and easier than those in dairy milk, and high heat can cause the protein structure to fall apart and separate, AKA, curdle.

 High Acidity Of Your Coffee